Study with the Department of Archaeology and History

 As well as sharing our passion about the past, we provide hands-on training, where students acquire transferrable skills in the archive, laboratory, field and in public history.

 Bring the human journey to life.
-Learn how archaeologists study materials to better understand humanity's past.
+Learn how archaeologists study materials to better understand humanity’s past.
+Build a career and travel the world with the archaeological skills you learn.

 Discover how